Skip to main content

 FutureLearn (futurelearn.com)

 FutureLearn has several free AI courses from UK universities.
-Look for "Introduction to Artificial Intelligence" by Raspberry Pi Foundation, or "AI for Everyone" which is a good general starter.
+Look for "Introduction to Artificial Intelligence" by the Raspberry Pi Foundation, or "AI for Everyone" as a general starter.
 Courses are free to access, though they charge if you want a certificate.

 OpenLearn by The Open University (open.edu/openlearn)